ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

+Alarm management may keep the original process, alarms are reported from network to network controller or analytics and then reported to upper layer system (e.g., alarm handler within the OSS).

-Alarm management may keep the original process, alarms are reported from network to network controller or analytics and then reported to upper layer system (e.g.,  OSS).
-Upper layer system may store these alarms and provide the information for fault analysis (e.g., deeper analysis based on incident).
+Similarly, the incident are reported from the network to the network controller or analytics and then reported to the upper layer system (e.g., incident handler within the OSS).
+Upper layer system may store these incident and provide the information for fault analysis (e.g., deeper analysis based on incident).

-Compared with alarm management, incident management provides not only incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.
+Different from alarm management, incident process  within the controller provides not only incident reporting but also diagnosis and resolution functions, it's possible to support self-healing and may be helpful for single-domain closed-loop control.

 Incident management is not a substitute for alarm management.
 Instead, they can work together to implement fault management.